Barking Abbey: After the Norman Conquest

+One of the abbey's seals, which was used during the 13th century until its dissolution in 1539, elevates their patron saints as many conventual seals did at the time.
+The Virgin Mary holding the infant Christ, St. Paul, and St. Peter are depicted, as are its three abbess-saints, Æthelburh of Barking, Hildelith, and Wulfhilda of Barking.

 Dissolution

 The abbey was dissolved in 1539 as part of King Henry VIII's Dissolution of the Monasteries.
 It was formally surrendered by the abbess, and the 30 nuns, in the abbey's chapter-house on 14 November 1539.
 The abbess and nuns were all granted annual pensions 12 days later.
 The abbess' was 200 marks a year.
 Many of these pensions were still being paid during the reign of Queen Mary I.

 After the dissolution, the abbey was demolished and much of its wealth was sold off.
 At the time of the dissolution the abbey also controlled the manors of Barking, Abbes Hall, Bulphan, Caldecotes in Abbess Roding, Cokermouth in Dagenham, Down Hall, Great Warley, Hanley Hall, Hawkesbury in Fobbing, Highall in Tollesbury, Hockley, Ingatestone, Leaden Roding Mucking, Tollesbury, Wangey Hall, Westbury in Barking, Wigborough and Wood Barns; all in Essex.
 Demolition started in June 1540 and took around 18 months to complete, with only the abbey's north gate and Curfew Tower were left standing.
 Records from 1540 show £744 was raised from selling the abbey's lead; £122 13s from the sale of the abbey's eleven bells (12,912 lb of "bellmetal"); and £182 2s 10d from the sale of "goods, grain and cattle".
 The abbey was also in possession of various jewels and valuables; including 3,586 ounces of silver.

 Following its demolition some of the abbey's building materials were reused: some of the lead was used to repair Greenwich Palace's roof, and some of the stone used to construct King Henry VIII's new Manor at Dartford.